-- ii) appoint a second assessor - iii) arrange for the assessment task to be re-marked - iv) notify the student in writing of the outcome of the re-mark within ten working days of the re-mark being completed, or - b. deny the re-mark and: - i) notify the student and the course coordinator of their decision in writing within five working days of receiving the request. - 5.1.10 A copy of all correspondence relating to the re-mark must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 5.1.11 Students who are not satisfied with the result of the re-mark may appeal their final grade in accordance with section 8 of this manual.
+- iv) notify the student in writing of the outcome of the re-mark within ten working days of the re-mark being completed, or - b. deny the re-mark and: - i) notify the student and the course coordinator of their decision in writing within five working days of receiving the request. - 5.1.9 A copy of all correspondence relating to the re-mark must be provided to Campus Central or UniSA partner administration office, to be retained on the student's file. - 5.1.10 Students who are not satisfied with the result of the re-mark may appeal their final grade in accordance with section 8 of this manual.